OpenArkStudio/ArkClientUnity2018/README.md

 # ArkClientUnity2018
-This is a demo of unity whitch connect with ArkFrameWork.
+This is a Unity3D demo which suit for ARK.

 Unity version-2017.x

 #The project imports sub items:
-- using NGUI 3.10.2, imported in proj.
 - using chinese font FangZhengChuYuan.ttf, imprted in proj.

 #The project some setting: